 You wouldn’t think I’d need a policy on church weddings, but I want to make it really clear to my couples what factors they need to consider in relation to their wedding photography when getting married in church.

-As if I would.
-As if I believe that the wedding ceremony is anything other than totally sacred and about the couple, whether they marry in a church or any other venue.
-As if I’d want to do anything to detract from the importance of the promises they are making to each other.
+I believe that the wedding ceremony is sacred and 100% about the couple, whether they marry in a church or any other venue.
+I’d never want to do anything to detract from the importance of the promises they are making to each other.

-As if I would risk breaking the rules and having the Priest very publicly ask me to leave in the middle of the ceremony.
+I also wouldn’t risk breaking the rules and having the Priest very publicly ask me to leave in the middle of the ceremony.

 And yet some people do.
 At a wedding a while ago the vicar explained to me that the photographer before me had pushed over the Church Warden.
 Let me say that again.
 The photographer PUSHED OVER THE CHURCH WARDEN.
 Really.

 The photographer had been advised that the church’s rules meant they needed to remain at the back.
-The photographer in question decided to ignore those rules and move to the front anyway.
+This photographer decided to ignore those rules and move to the front anyway.
 The warden tapped them on the shoulder and they ignored her.
-The warden then grabbed the back of their jacket and they turned and push the warden so hard that she fell over.
+As the warden grabbed the back of their jacket to get their attention, they turned and push the warden so hard that she fell over.

 Don’t get me wrong, I don’t at all condone the approach to working with photographers that many churches take.
-I have a set formula for photographing a church wedding which means I get the shots I need, with as little disruption as possible.
-I like to photograph the bride walking in from a discrete position at the front and then move to the back during the first hymn and stay there for the rest of it.
-Without moving.
+For church wedding photography I have a set formula, which means I get the shots I need, with as little disruption as possible.
+I photograph the walking in from a discrete position at the front.
+After this I move to the back during a hymn and stay there for the rest of the ceremony.
 I might sneak a tiny bit closer for the first kiss but that’s it.
-And when I mean a tiny bit, I’m talking about a couple of steps.

 When I’ve suggested this to some vicars they look at me as though I’ve suggested I’ll do a tap dance routine in the aisle, while playing the kazoo as the couple say their vows.

-From my couple’s perspective I know it’s disappointing.
-They have often been told photography is fine, only for me to be told something different.
+From my couple’s perspective, I know it’s disappointing.
+They have often been told photography is fine, only for me to be told something different on the day.
 My couples invest in their wedding photography so it’s a real shame for them if they’re unable to have a record of the most important part of the day.

 So what can be done?
 Well if you’re one of my couples do have a good chat with your ceremony official.
 If photography is important to you, let them know.
 Explain my approach to them and ask whether that’s a good fit with their policies.
 It’s also worth letting them know that I don’t use flash at all during the ceremony (it’s usually prohibited).

-I will always abide by the rules set for me by your ceremony official, as I don’t want to cause ill feeling (or worse, disruption if I get publicly told off!) during your wedding ceremony.
-I also don’t want to reinforce the views that wedding photographers do not respect what is ultimately the most important part of the day: the wedding ceremony.
+As a well behaved wedding photographer, will always abide by the rules set for me by your ceremony official.
+I don’t want to cause ill-feeling (or worse, disruption if I get publicly told off!) during your wedding ceremony.
+As a wedding photographer, I absolutely respect the most important part of the day.

-It’s really important that you get clear guidance from your ceremony official which tells me exactly what’s expected of me and be aware that sometimes couples are told that photography is “fine” but then on the day I am still required to stand at the back and not move.
+It’s really important that you get clear guidance from your ceremony official which tells me exactly what’s expected of me.
+We’re often told that photography is fine, then, on the day, I am still required to stand at the back.